 P: (1) Any 56 points at 300-level in Classics.

-Students who do not have 56 points at 300-level in Classics, but who do have 56 points at 300-level in History or in another related subject, may be admitted at the discretion of the Head of School; plus
+Students who do not have 56 points at 300-level in Classics, but who do have 56 points at 300-level in History or in another related subject, may be admitted at the discretion of the Head of School; permission of the Academic Board.